eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+ * **grove** As of UPM 1.0 the Grove classes for sensors in the starter kit are being separated into individual libraries.
+The old classes will be deprecated over time and eventually removed.
+Corresponding libraries have the grove prefix removed.
+Affected classes are GroveButton, GroveLed, GroveLight, GroveRelay, GroveRotary, GroveSlide and GroveTemp.
+ * **grove** Binary compatibility was broken for the GroveTemp class as of UPM v0.7.3.
+C++ samples and code using this class has to be recompiled.
  * The Ublox6 driver has been removed and replaced with a generic implementation called nmea_gps.
 This driver should handle all generic serial GPS devices that output NMEA data going forward.
 This